 Phase 3 (weeks 5-8): Expand categories by resolution quality.
 Each week, add one new ticket category to autonomous mode, provided the prior week’s category held CSAT parity.
 This is slower than vendors suggest but it is the only way to catch category-specific failure modes before they generate churned accounts.

 Phase 4 (weeks 9-12): Lock the escalation rules and measure true cost.
 Once you are in steady-state operation, run the full cost accounting: platform fee plus resolution costs plus agent time on escalations plus KB maintenance.
 Compare to your pre-AI support cost.
-The teams in our partner network that do this math find the ROI is real but usually 20-30% below the initial vendor projection.
+Teams that do this math tend to find the ROI is real but lands below the initial vendor projection.

 What’s changing in AI customer support in 2026